Updated 22 October, 2025

 Modern Buginese runs left to right in horizontally stacked lines.

-Buginese has 18 basic consonants, but is a defective script, meaning that it doesn't represent all the sounds of the spoken language. ❯ consonants
+Buginese has 18 basic consonants, but is a defective script, meaning that it doesn't represent all the sounds of the spoken language.
+Specifically, syllable codas are not written.

-The Buginese orthography is an abugida with one inherent vowel a.
-Other post-consonant vowels are written using 5 vowel signs (including 1 pre-base vowel).
-All vowel signs are combining marks, and are stored after the base character. ❯ vowels
+The Buginese orthography has one inherent vowel, pronounced a.
+Other post-consonant vowels are written using 5 vowel signs.
+All vowel signs are combining marks, and are stored after the base character.

 There is 1 pre-base vowel but no circumgraphs.
-There are also no multipart vowels, but repetition can be shown by duplication of the vowel sign.
+There are also no composite vowel signs, but repetition can be shown by duplication of the vowel sign.

-Standalone vowel sounds are written using vowel signs applied to ᨕ [U+1A15 BUGINESE LETTER A]. ❯ standalone
+Standalone vowel sounds are written using vowel signs applied to ᨕ.

 There are no native numbers.